Causal Inference in Epidemiology: Concepts and Methods

 By the end of the course, students will:

 - have a thorough understanding of the potential (counterfactual) outcomes approach to defining causal effects;

-- implement DAGs to document assumptions and inform analysis plans;
+- implement Directed Acyclic Graphs (DAGs) to document assumptions and inform analysis plans;

 - appreciate key methods which can be used to estimate causal effects, and understand the assumptions underlying them.

 Who the course is intended for

 This course is aimed at epidemiologists, statisticians and other quantitative researchers.
-Applicants must have knowledge and experience of a variety of regression models (including Cox regression) and their implementation in Stata, to beyond the level achieved in the 'Introduction to Linear and Logistic Regression Models' course.
+Applicants must have knowledge and experience of a variety of linear and logistic regression models and their implementation in Stata, to beyond the level achieved in the 'Introduction to Linear and Logistic Regression Models' course.
+Familiarity with survival analysis is recommended.
+We recommend that you do not attend this course in the same year that you have attended 'Introduction to Linear and Logistic Regression Models'.

 - Causal diagrams (DAGs);